pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/crosswalk/aws/_index.md

 ### Is Pulumi Crosswalk for AWS Free to Use?

-Yes, Pulumi Crosswalk for AWS is completely open source and free to use, along with the Community Edition of Pulumi.
+Yes, Pulumi Crosswalk for AWS is completely open source and free to use, along with the Individual Edition of Pulumi.
 [Pulumi's commercial offerings]({{< relref "/pricing" >}}) already fully support Pulumi Crosswalk for AWS.

 If you would like to contribute to the packages, please see the relevant repo on GitHub: [`pulumi/pulumi-aws`](